DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

 * **OptRegexp** \- Stores a regular expression
 * **OptString** \- Stores a string, if it begins with "**file://**" it will read from the beginning of that file to get a string.

-Now that we know the available types that we can create, store or update in the module we can start defining them. **reword**
+Now that we know the available types od Datastore objects we can create, store or update in our module we can start defining them.

 #### register_options([...])
-Creating new and setting defaults of predefined Datastore objects is primarily done in the *register_options* function.
+Creating new Datastore objects or setting the values of predefined objects is primarily done in the *register_options* function.
+We do not use, or discuss the [*register_advanced_options*](https://docs.metasploit.com/docs/development/developing-modules/module-metadata/how-to-use-datastore-options.html#the-register_advanced_options-method) method.

-The function when it is empty will look like the following.
+The register_options when it is empty will look like the following below.
 Notice that the argument will be an array, which will be a comma separated list of Datastore objects to set or create.
 ```ruby
 register_options(
   [